 </VirtualHost>

-Replace the example hostnames with the real DNS names for the site before reloading Apache.
+Replace example.com and www.example.com with the real hostnames before reloading Apache.

 $ sudo httpd -t